sinnie/learn_web_dev/react.md

           }
         });

-        ReactDOM.render(<App/>, document.getElementById('container’))
+        ReactDOM.render(<App/>, document.getElementById('container'))
 ```

-propTypes:
+## propTypes:
 * an object that allows you to validate the types for your props when they are passed to your components. useful for ensuring that the data types you expect are actually the ones you’re getting.
 Questions:
 1. Describe 5 methods in the component lifecycle
 2. What kinds of things would we do in the componentWillMount method?
 3. What kinds of things would we do in the componentDidMount method?
 4. What kinds of things would we do in the componentWillUnmount method?
-5. In this example, inside the componentDidMount method, we are using .bind(this).
+5. In this example, inside the componentDidMount method, we are using `.bind(this)`.
 What does this do?
 What happens if we omit the bind method?

-We are describing some scenarios that involve tapping into the component lifecycle:
+#### We are describing some scenarios that involve tapping into the component lifecycle:
 * You want to make a request to fetch the user's orders when you are ready to display the orders table (a component).
 * You want to detect when a search field has changed to trigger a new search request.
 * You are filtering a set of cities in the United States based on search in your `render` method.
 For performance reasons, you only want to render when the search field has changed.